Mig-uel/revature-pep/week_12/day_3/README.md

 7. **ngAfterViewInit**: This hook is called once after the component's view (and its child views) have been initialized.
 8. **ngAfterViewChecked**: This hook is called after every check of the component's view (and its child views).
 9. **ngOnDestroy**: This hook is called just before Angular destroys the component.
 It is typically used for cleanup tasks, such as unsubscribing from observables or detaching event handlers.

+## Sharing Data Between Child and Parent Components

+In Angular, data can be shared between child and parent components using `@Input` and `@Output` decorators.

+Angular uses `@Input` and `@Output` decorators to flow data between components.
+We can also use Angular Services to share data between components that do not have a direct parent-child relationship.
+If we have to pass data into a component, we use `@Input`.
+If we have to send/emit data out of a component, we use `@Output` with the `EventEmitter` API.

+#### `@Input` Decorator

+In Angular, the `@Input` decorator is used to define input properties in a child component.
+These properties allow data to be passed from a parent component to a child component.
+It marks a class field as an **input property** and supplies configuration metadata.
+The parent component can bind to these input properties using property binding syntax.

+#### `@Output` Decorator

+In Angular, a component can emit or send an event to its parent component using the `@Output` decorator along with the `EventEmitter` class.
+The `@Output` decorator marks a property in a child component as an output property, which means it can emit events that the parent component can listen to.

+The child component creates an instance of `EventEmitter` and uses it to emit events.
+The parent component can then bind to these events using event binding syntax.

+#### `EventEmitter` Class

+An `EventEmitter` is used to emit custom events synchronously or asynchronously, and register handlers for those events by subscribing to an instance.
+It is commonly used in Angular components to create custom events that can be listened to by parent components.